ibrahemomari/webpackPluginTemplate/README.md

 * `$ npm install` - Install all plugin dependencies
 * `$ npm start` - Runs the plugin in the [Plugin Tester](https://github.com/BuildFire/sdk/wiki/How-to-test-your-Plugin-locally)
 * `$ npm run-script build` - Builds the plugin to be [submitted to the Marketplace](https://github.com/BuildFire/sdk/wiki/How-to-submit-your-plugin)

+You need to have BuildFire SDK running as well when testing plugins. you can learn more here: https://github.com/BuildFire/sdk/wiki/How-to-test-your-Plugin-locally